A Handy Cook’s Guide to Different Types of Spices

 It’s widely used in pilafs, Rogan Josh and many curry recipes.
 This is due to the varying ingredients all adding a different flavour component, that can elevate any spiced dish.
 We love using garam masala in a curry, like this Lamb Shank Rogan Josh, but why not go that one step further and make these Chicken Korma Bunny Chows.
 Need we say more?

 It’s almost appropriate that the last three letters of this spice spell “mom” because if moms were a spice they could well be cardamom.
 With its gentle, warming lemony, camphorous notes, it’s like a hug in spice form.
 As an addition to most savoury curries or pilaus, it’s also very popular in Scandi-style cuisine too.

 It’s very versatile and offers a wonderful fragrant flavour to baked goods.
 In this Lemon Yoghurt Cake recipe, the cardamom forms part of the syrup’s flavour, with the lemon and orange echoing the spice’s own citrus notes perfectly.
 For something on the savoury side thru this North Indian Lamb Curry.

-Sumac, native to the Middle East, is a berry that is dried and ground to form the powder we know.
+When it comes to different types of spices, sumac is probably one of the lesser-known ones.
+Native to the Middle East, sumac is a berry that is dried and ground to form the powder we know.
 The flavour is quite an interesting zingy, citrus flavour that in Arab and Middle Eastern cuisine is used in everything from salads to meat.
 It forms part of the popular Za’atar mix, which usually tops the traditional fattoush salad.
-It’s one of the lesser known in a list of types of spices but should definitely become part of your repertoire.
+It’s one of the lesser-known in a list of types of spices but should definitely become part of your repertoire.